visit-dav/visit/src/doc/dev_manual/CI.rst

  * Run ``python build_docker_visit_ci.py`` to build and tag new version of our TPL container.

   This tag will include today's day and a short substring of the current git hash.
+  Example Tag: ``visitdav/visit-ci-develop:2020-08-21-sha124a77``

  * Run ``docker push <container-name>`` to push the container image to `VisIt's DockerHub Registry <https://hub.docker.com/orgs/visitdav>`_.

   You will need to be logged into DockerHub to successfully push, the process may ask for your DockerHub username and password.
+Example Push Command: ``docker push visitdav/visit-ci-develop:2020-08-21-sha124a77``

  * To change which Docker Image is used by Azure, edit ``azure-pipelines.yml`` and change `container_tag` variable. ::

     #####
     # TO USE A NEW CONTAINER, UPDATE TAG NAME HERE AS PART OF YOUR PR!
     #####
     variables:
-      container_tag: visitdav/visit-ci-develop:current
+      container_tag: visitdav/visit-ci-develop:2020-08-21-sha124a77

-When the PR is merged, the azure changes will be merged and develop PRs will use now the new container.
+When the PR is merged, the azure changes will be merged and PRs to develop will use now the new container.